WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/authorities-vs-peers--pain-points-in-security.md

         Pain Points: confusing products (customers), decision fatigue (customers), unnecessary sales (customers)

-**Authorities fail to offer follow-up services as promised.** After they’ve sold their products authorities often become very reluctant to provide follow-up services, because they no longer have a profit incentive.
+**Profit-motivated Authorities fail to offer follow-up services as promised.** After they’ve sold their products authorities often become very reluctant to provide follow-up services, because they no longer have a profit incentive.
 Many CAs don’t properly revoke certificates, while domain registrars won’t transfer domains without extensive bureaucratic wrangling.
 Getting CAs to reissue certificates was also a problem until recent issues with Heartbleed and SHA1, but even now only some CAs make this sort of reissuance easy.

         Pain Points: poor follow-up support from authorities (administrators, customers)

 **Authorities overly bundle services.** Even when they only manage to sell you a single product, authorities still tend to bundle numerous services together that do not necessarily belong together.
 CAs offer the best example.
 The main purpose of a certificate in the world of Internet commerce is to protect against man-in-the-middle attacks.
-However, CAs also prevent sybil attacks with the friction they introduce due to monetary and time costs, which prevents abusers from getting an infinite number of certificates.
+However, CAs also prevent Sybil attacks with the friction they introduce due to monetary and time costs.
 CAs also bundle certification and validation into their products.
 Finally, CAs accept revocation requests and distribute that information to others.
 Not all of these services need to be bundled together.

 Bundling so many different services increases the costs of certificates and simultaneously reduces the time and effort being spent on the real security issues.